-About Peter Lavezzoli
+About Pete Lavezzoli

-Sharing his talents with the community, Lavezzoli has utilized his reading voice in voluntary service to the Blind since 2003.
-He is a narrator for the US Library of Congress, recording books on tape for the visually impaired with the Library’s Talking Books program at Insight For the Blind.
-Lavezzoli has often donated his time and music collection to Miami’s jazz stations WLRN and WDNA, hosting special programs on legendary jazz artists from Duke Ellington and Miles Davis to John Coltrane and Sun Ra.
+Committed to volunteer work, Lavezzoli has utilized his reading voice in volunteer service to the Blind since 2003, as a Narrator for the US Library of Congress, recording books on tape for the visually impaired with the Library’s National Library Service “Talking Books” program, recording at Insight for the Blind in Fort Lauderdale.
+Lavezzoli has donated his time to Miami jazz radio stations WLRN and WDNA, hosting special programs on icons from Duke Ellington and Miles Davis to John Coltrane and Sun Ra.

 Staying active in education, Lavezzoli is an adjunct instructor and show director for the School of Rock.